-Q.3.
-Equipage me ans

-Q.4.
-Insolent means

-Q.5.
-Vehemence is :
+Q.5 Vehemence is:

 (a) an intense feeling or strong passion (b) arrogance

 (c) passion (d) blunder

-Q.6. tête-à-tête means
+Q.6 tête-à-tête means

-Q.7. toilette is
+Q.7 toilette is:

-Q.8. stile means:

 (a) a step or set of steps used in climbing over a fence or wall.

-(b) to jump (c) to climb (d) a st air
+(b) to jump (c) to climb (d) a sta ir

-Q.9. atratagems are:
+Q.9 atratagems are:

-(a) plans (b) tricks or schemes for ac chieving some purpose.
+(a) plans (b) tricks or schemes for acl nieving some purpose.

 (c) targets (d) discussions

-Q.10.
-Vingt-un is
+Q.10 Vingt-un is

-29.9 ANSWER K EY TO SELF-CHECK EX ERCISE
+29.8 ANSWER KEY TO SELF-CHECK EXE CRCISE

+29.8 Ans.1 CRCISE

+Ans.1 CRCISE

-Ans.1. the act of washing of body
+Ans.1 Ans.2 the act of washing of body CRCISE

-Ans.2. (d) official approval
+Ans.1 Ans.2 Ans.3 the act of washing of body (d) official approval

-Ans.3. a carriage
+Ans.1 Ans.2 Ans.3 the act of washing of body (d) official approval a carriage boldly disrespectful in speech or behavior

-Ans.4 boldly disrespectful in speech or behaviour
+Ans.1 Ans.2 Ans.3 Ans.4 the act of washing of body (d) official approval a carriage boldly disrespectful in speech or behavior ur

-Ans.5. (a) an intense feeling or strong passion
+Ans.1 Ans.2 Ans.3 Ans.4 Ans.5 the act of washing of body (d) official approval a carriage boldly disrespectful in speech or behavior (a) an intense feeling or strong passion ur en two people.

-Ans.6. a private or intimate conversation between two people.
+Ans.1 Ans.2 Ans.3 Ans.4 Ans.5 the act of washing of body (d) official approval a carriage boldly disrespectful in speech or behavior (a) an intense feeling or strong passion a private or intimate conversation between ur en two people. eself.

-Ans.7. the process of grooming and dressing oneself.

-Ans.8. (a) a step or set of steps used in climbing over a fence or wall.

-Ans.9. (b) tricks or schemes for achieving some purpose.
+Ans.1 Ans.2 Ans.3 Ans.4 Ans.5 Ans.6 the act of washing of body (d) official approval a carriage boldly disrespectful in speech or behavior (a) an intense feeling or strong passion a private or intimate conversation between the process of grooming and dressing one en two people. eself. g over a fence or wall.